 Although for a long time, buying a luxury item was a means to belong to a social class elite, now Chinese consumers increasingly buying luxury goods because they desire it.

 They are particularly attached to the French brands.
 France holds the top spot for the perfume, cosmetics, fashion and bags.
-For example wearing Chanel made a part of a bourgeois class which gives the Chinese a sense of prestige and propel them into world-class.
+For example, wearing Chanel made a part of a bourgeois class which gives the Chinese a sense of prestige and propel them into world-class.

-The majority of wealthy Chinese now prefer to buy abroad when traveling.
+The majority of wealthy Chinese now prefer to buy abroad when travelling.
 Indeed, the import tax is very high in China and the Chinese have realized that it has become much more advantageous for them to buy abroad.

 French brands are the first choice of Chinese to offer gifts to their relatives.
-A trusted brand is important in purchasing decisions, especially for a gift.
+A trusted brand is important in purchasing decisions, especially as a gift.
 The Chinese are cautious and are slower to adopt new brand.
 Brands need to gain the trust of the Chinese consumer, which takes time.